 How's that for a neat piece of work?
 Not bad, eh?
 But don't rush out to celebrate yet.
 It wasn't as easy as it sounds.
 Keep in mind that the departed wasn't just another dead Jew.
 There was military [00:15:00] brass involved, and a governor, and a gauntlet waiting to be run.
 Do you suppose all that's a laughing matter?

-The first order of business was preventing an autopsy, which meant going to the doctor and getting him to sign in black and white that he had examined the dead man and determined that the cause of death was, uh, conniptions of the heart that is to say, general apoplexy, shouldn't happen to you, after which there were various other authorities to be taken in hand too, because they all had to sign in the same document.
+The first order of business was preventing an autopsy, which meant going to the doctor and getting him to sign in black and white that he had examined the dead man and determined that the cause of death was, uh, conniptions of the heart that is to say, general apoplexy, shouldn't happen to you, after which there were various other authorities to be taken in hand too, because they all had to sign the same document.

 Only then was the dead man really dead.
 Bye bye Kivke.
 Needless to say everyone in this car would be glad to make in a month what it all cost the Jews of Kamenka.
 And if you have any doubts about the wager, I'd be happy to come in as your partner.
 And on whose say was the money laid out?
 On my grandfather's, may he rest in peace.